 Did you know each year a transformation happens in Los Angeles, CA?
 People from around the globe gather to attend the largest and most prestigeous Black film festival in the United States.
 From 100 million dollar blockbuster premieres to newly emerging Hollywood talent, The Pan African Film Festival (PAFF) showcases a broad array of Black creative works from the world-over, highlighting those that reinforce positive images and help to destroy negative stereotypes.
 Nowhere else can audiences find this unique opportunity to come together through film and art to explore new worlds, meet new people and acquire new information and ideas.

-Venerated by tens of thousands every year, PAFF screens more than 150 new films, across 5 screens in state of the art digital projection to the delight of an audience of sophisticated movie lovers.
+Venerated by tens of thousands every year, PAFF screens more than 175 new films, across 6 screens in state of the art digital projection to the delight of an audience of sophisticated movie lovers.
 PAFF’s audience loves PAFF and PAFF love them.
-Each year PAFF becomes a pilgrimage attendees that hail from all over the United States and the world!
+Each year PAFF becomes a pilgrimage for attendees that hail from all over the United States and the World!
 Known for its industry panels, special events and great parties, we invite filmmakers to take this one of a kind opportunity to connect to their core audience and experience the special magic of PAFF.

 Did we mention celebrities?
 Celeb sightings: Denzel Washington, Sidney Poitier, Danny Glover, Idris Elba, Mo’Nique, Kevin Hart, Jada Pinkett-Smith, Jamie Foxx, Forest Whitaker, Phylicia Rashad, Lou Gossett, Jr., Issa Rae, Taraji P. Henson, Trevor Noah, David Oweloyo, Laurence Fishburne, Angela Bassett, Majid Michel, Alfre Woodard, Blair Underwood, Kerry Washington, Nate Parker, Salli Richardson, Dorian Missick, Jesse Williams, Michael Ealy, Anthony Anderson, Omotola, Boris Kodjoe, Whoopi Goldberg, Omari Hardwick, Chadwick Boseman, Malcolm Jamal Warner, Shia LaBeouf, CCH Pounder, Omar Epps, Regina King, Sanaa Lathan, John Legend, Tika Sumpter, Tim Roth, Van Vicker, Gabrielle Union, Alfre Woodard, Hakeem Kae-Kazim, Wesley Snipes, Meagan Good, Loretta Devine, Bill Duke, Lisa Raye, Kareem Abdul Jabbar, Adewale Akinnuoye-Agbaje, Hill Harper, Mario Van Peebles, Eriq LaSalle, Jurnee Smollett-Bell, Sharon Leal, Stacey Dash, Billy Dee Williams, Terrence Howard, Gugu Mbatha-Raw, Omar Benson Miller, Isaiah Washington, Joy Bryant, Regina Hall, Jussie Smollett, Robert Townsend, Ja'Net Dubois, Gugu Mbatha-Raw, Djimon Hounsou, Glynn Turman, Vivica Fox, Kimberly Elise, Don Cheadle and the list goes on and on.